Ty France Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks fifth in MLB.
+- The 9.5 strikeouts per nine innings put together by the White Sox pitching staff leads MLB.

-- The White Sox have the 23rd-ranked team ERA among all MLB pitching staffs (4.55).
+- The White Sox have the 21st-ranked team ERA among all MLB pitching staffs (4.50).

-- The White Sox give up the second-most home runs in baseball (98 total, 1.4 per game).
+- White Sox pitchers combine to surrender the third-most home runs in baseball (99 total, 1.4 per game).

-- Giolito makes the start for the White Sox, his 15th of the season.
-He is 5-4 with a 3.54 ERA and 84 strikeouts in 81 1/3 innings pitched.
+- Lynn makes the start for the White Sox, his 15th of the season.
+He is 4-7 with a 6.75 ERA and 86 strikeouts in 77 1/3 innings pitched.

-- In his last time out on Sunday against the Miami Marlins, the right-hander tossed seven innings, allowing one earned run while surrendering six hits.
+- In his most recent time out on Wednesday against the Los Angeles Dodgers, the right-hander threw five innings, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.